TERMS AND CONDITIONS

 Hampson Auctions will comply with all applicable requirements of the Data Protection Legislation and will conduct any data processing of your personal data in line with the Privacy Statement on our website www.hampsonauctions.com .

-(Limits the amount of claims that can be made against us)
+12. Limitation of liability (Limits the amount of claims that can be made against us)

 12.1 Nothing in the Contract limits any liability which cannot legally be limited, including but not limited to liability for, death or personal injury caused by negligence; fraud or fraudulent misrepresentation; and breach of the terms implied by section 2 of the Supply of Goods and Services Act 1982 (title and quiet possession).